YoungHaKim7/c_project/01_C_Tutorial/06_C_Pointers/README.md

   - You just pass an address, it can point to a gigantic structure, not a problem.

 - Direct access
   - I can modify data outside the called function.
-This tric allows me to kinda "return multiple values"
+This trick allows me to kinda "return multiple values"

 - Side effects
   - I can write impossible to read code given that pointer can change values on other locations.
 "With great power comes great responsibility"